MZandtheRaspberryPi/pi_headless_setup/README.md

 From here, you're set to insert the micro sd card into the Raspberry Pi and boot it up for the first time.

-## First SSH connection, changing default user
+## First SSH connection and changing default user
 In this section you will connect to the Raspberry Pi for the first time and fix a big security vulnerability by deleting the default user, pi.

 First, you'll need to download an ssh client that will allow you to connect to the Pi--I use Moba Xterm but there are many options here.
 Here's Moba Xterm's site: https://mobaxterm.mobatek.net/.
 You could also use a command line tool like git bash for windows.